EwuraImpraim/INST377-TEAM-PROJECT/DeveloperManual.md

 API for the server application:

-  The API's for the server application include the Open-Mateo weather API.
+  The API's for the server application include the Open-Mateo weather and open weather map API.

 Known Bugs/ Road Maps: